 - Tuesday, December 25th, Christmas Holiday

-Each student is charged $20 per semester for the pass.
-The DOT has set this special rate for our students only; normal cost to the public is $63 per month.
-The transportation fee is considered an institutional charge so financial aid may be applied.
+Each undergraduate student is charged $20 per semester (fall and spring) for the pass (special student rate; normal cost to public is $63/month).
+The transportation fee is an institutional charge so financial aid may be applied.

-6. What happens if student attends multiple CSCU schools?
+What happens if a student attends multiple CSCU schools?

-The student should only be charged once for the pass.
-Students will have to request a waiver by sending an email to firstname.lastname@example.org after the payment of the first fee.
+Students will only be charged once for the pass.
+Students will have to request a waiver after the payment of the first fee.

-You can board the train and show it when asked to produce your ticket.
-The conductor will issue a ticket.
-If you are traveling across the state line, you will be charged the fare from the Connecticut border to your destination (I.E. Greenwich to New York City).
+Students must have their current student ID and the pass ready before boarding any bus or train.
+A train conductor will issue a ticket.
+If you are traveling across the state line, you will be charged the fare from the Connecticut border to your destination (i.e. Greenwich to New York City).
 The penalty fee normally charged for purchasing on board will be waived.

 Please contact the SGA President, Carlos DosSantos, Email:email@example.com if you have any questions or concerns with the Transportation fee.